Health Care Service Corporation

+Incorporated in 1936 as Hospital Service Corporation, a Blue Cross plan for hospital services, the company took its current name, Health Care Service Corporation, in 1975 following its merger with Illinois Medical Service, a Blue Shield plan for physician services.
+By 1982, the smaller “Blues” plans in Illinois joined the Chicago-based plan, which operated as Blue Cross and Blue Shield of Illinois.

+In 1966, HCSC established Fort Dearborn Life Insurance, now known as Dearborn Group.
+In October 2025, Symetra Life Insurance Company acquired Dearborn’s life and disability business.
+Dearborn continues to offer dental, vision and supplemental health benefits.

+Blue Cross and Blue Shield of Texas joined HCSC in 1998, followed by Blue Cross and Blue Shield of New Mexico in 2001, Blue Cross and Blue Shield of Oklahoma in 2005 and Blue Cross and Blue Shield of Montana in 2013. in 2022, HCSC acquired Trustmark Health Benefits, a third-party administrator of health benefits.
+The subsidiary was rebranded as Luminare Health in 2023.

+In March of 2025, Blue Cross Blue Shield licensee Health Care Service Corporation announced it had completed its $3.3 billion acquisition of the Cigna Group’s Medicare Advantage, Medicare Supplemental Benefits, Medicare Part D, and CareAllies businesses.

-On 8 July 2025, HCSC announced that its newly acquired Cigna Medicare Advantage products will be renamed Healthspring, which was a dormant brand name acquired as part of HCSC deal with the Cigna Group.
-A logo and website for the newly revived Healthspring brand have already been launched.
+On July 8, 2025, HCSC announced that its newly acquired Cigna Medicare Advantage products were renamed HealthSpring, which was previously a dormant brand name acquired as part of HCSC deal with the Cigna Group.

-HealthSpring joins HCSC’s portfolio of national platforms, serving more than 26 million people across the country.

-With the recent acquisition, HCSC’s national territory now expands to 33 states.

 Geographical area of operations

 As of 2015 HCSC's operations are concentrated in Illinois and Texas, which accounted for 84% of total revenue through the first nine months of 2014, followed by Oklahoma (9% of revenue).

 HCSC's membership was approximately 16 million as of December 31, 2019.
 HCSC's revenue continues to be concentrated in Illinois and Texas, accounting for 83% of premium for the full year 2017.
 The company's next largest state in terms of premiums is Oklahoma, accounting for approximately 9% of premium.

 In January 2020, HCSC announced that it was cutting about 400 employees, most of them in middle management, in order to reduce organizational redundancy and improve decision making efficiency.

 In January 2024, the Cigna Group agreed with the Health Care Service Corporation (HCSC) to sell Cigna Group's Medicare Advantage, Cigna Supplemental Benefits, Medicare Part D, and CareAllies businesses.
 The total value of the transaction is about $3.7 billion.
 The deal also included a four-year service agreement under which Evernorth Health Services, a subsidiary of the Cigna Group, will continue to provide pharmacy benefits to Medicare beneficiaries.
 The deal closed on March 19, 2025.

-On 8 July 2025, HCSC announced that its newly acquired Cigna Medicare Advantage products will be renamed Healthspring, which was a dormant brand name acquired as part of HCSC deal with the Cigna Group.
-A logo and website for the newly revived Healthspring brand have already been launched.
+On 8 July 2025, HCSC announced that its newly acquired Cigna Medicare Advantage products will be renamed HealthSpring, which was a dormant brand name acquired as part of HCSC deal with the Cigna Group.
+A logo and website for the newly revived HealthSpring brand have already been launched.